khairinaalsa/pokemon_analysis/README.md

 # Pokemon_Analysis
 I'm using Pokemon dataset from Dibimbing.id on this link : https://bit.ly/data-pokemon-dsf.
 This dataset contains information about 800 Pokemon from six Pokemon Generations, including their types and various statistics.
 Aside from fulfilling the tasks of the Digital Skill Fair – Data Science organized by Dibimbing, this data is highly intriguing for further analysis and exploration.

+The analysis results include data visualizations and the implementation of K-Nearest Neighbors (KNN) for classifying Legendary Pokemon using the Python programming language.

 ### Goals
 1. What is the count of Pokemon per Generation?
 2. What is the count of Pokemon per Type?